 Determine the legal structure of your business.

-Consider reviewing the advantages and disadvantages of each legal structure and choose the one which fits your business and personal needs the most.
-Consider consulting with an accountant as well.
+Review the advantages and disadvantages of each legal structure and choose the one which fits your business and personal needs the most.

 Consider liability insurance for your business.